Boussau/boussau.github.io/tutorials/simulatingDNAEvolution/index.md

 ```

 Within this while loop, we will write the sequence of simulation steps that we
-need to repeat until the chronometer has reached the total time $branchLength$.
+need to repeat until the chronometer has reached the total time `branchLength`.
 This sequence is as follows:

 - we randomly draw the waiting time `waitingTime` to the next event from an